Blast from the past: Campers revel in East German nostalgia

 The couple happened to be camping in communist Hungary in 1989 when the Hungarian government started removing an electrified fence at the border with Austria, an opening that eventually allowed East Germans who dared to make their way to the West.

-Faced with leaving their friends, children and entire lives behind, Gerolt and his wife stay in East Germany and credit themselves with making the right decision: the Berlin Wall fell only a few months later.
+Faced with leaving their friends, children and entire lives behind, Gerolt and his wife stayed in East Germany and credit themselves with making the right decision: the Berlin Wall fell only a few months later.

 “I would say that I did everything right,” Gerolt said.
 “The way I went, we went, was the right way.
 One always learns.”